It’s All About The Child

 - Gospel: Luke 2:1-14

 And then we wonder.
-We wonder why.
-Why would He do this?
-Why would God, why would He come in this way?
+We wonder why?
+Why would God do this?
+Why would the Child of Mary come to us in this way?

-If we loved somebody, if we loved somebody very much and she became pregnant and we were going to care for her, what would we do knowing the value of the child?
+Now, if we loved someone, if we loved somebody very much and she became pregnant and we were going to care for her, and if we knew that the child was the Son of God, what would we do?

 We’d find the best place in all the kingdom.
-We would bring him to places where he would be treated as a king and a lord, as the hope of all civilisation.
+We would bring the child to where he would be treated as a king and a lord and as the hope of all future civilisations.

-And, instead, God decides that God Himself will take on human flesh as a helpless, needy, even dirty, little child, born in such a terrible time, in such a terrible place.
+Instead, the Son of God will take on human flesh as a helpless, needy little child, born in such terrible circumstances and in such a terrible place.

-And then to know that he is the Son of God.
+And then to know that he is indeed the Son of God.